 Unfortunately, such will be the latest fix-things-quick scheme from the Thai government and, no, it will not work.
 They may get more Thai tour guides working for agencies, but they will also have tourists paying for the services of people who are not qualified to do the jobs they are doing.

 When tourists start to complain or, god forbid, catastrophes happen, it will reflect poorly on the Thai tourism industry and on Thais in general.

-I and my Thai tour guide friends can see it.
+Thai tour guides can see that.
 Why can’t Thailand’s government?
-Or are they really that clueless?